ajrcarey/dart-rust-minimal-ffi-grpc-example/README.md

 ## TODOs

-* Streaming requests from Dart to native are supported, but the message sequence numbers are not actually delivered to the native code yet
+* Streaming requests from Dart to native are supported, but the message sequence numbers are not actually delivered to the native code yet.
-* Streaming responses from native back to Dart are in progress, but not yet completed
+* Streaming responses from native back to Dart are in progress, but not yet completed.

+## More reading

+* Google protocol buffers and RPC services documentation: https://developers.google.com/protocol-buffers/
+* Protocol buffers are usually used over HTTP2, as explained here: https://medium.com/@bettdougie/building-an-end-to-end-system-using-grpc-flutter-part-1-d23b2356ed28

 ## Notes